a-melino/SQL-US-Household-Income/README.md

 ### Background and Data Information

 This is a sample project intended to showcase SQL data cleaning and analysis skills.
-This dataset is provided by [AnalystBuilder.com](https://www.analystbuilder.com/) via the US Government, so the data is real and not fabricated.
+This dataset used real data and is provided by [AnalystBuilder.com](https://www.analystbuilder.com/) via the US Government.

 The data includes two tables which can both be found in the main directory of this repo under the names 'USHouseholdIncome.cs'v' and 'USHouseholdIncome_Statistics.csv'.
 These are the unaltered original data files.
 Both datasets contain over 32,000 lines of data relating to all the states and municipalities of the United States.
 The 'USHouseholdIncome_Statistics.csv' file contains the information relating to mean and median income as well as standard deviation, while the 'USHouseholdIncome.csv' file contains further geographical information.
 Both tables are linked by a common 'id' column.